Loongbian/loongson-os-builder-2k/README.md

 Build a ready-to-boot Loongson OS image in one command.

-Tested on a x86_64 build machine.
+Tested on a Debian Buster x86_64 build machine.

 ## Get the builder